magicleap/developer-portal-docs/docs/guides/remote-rendering/remote-rendering-service.md

 keywords: [Render, Servers, Remote]
 ---

-import DocCardList from '@theme/DocCardList';
+import RemoteRenderingDisambiguation from './_remote-rendering-disambiguation.md';
-import {useCurrentSidebarCategory} from '@docusaurus/theme-common';
+import RemoteViewerDisambiguation from './_remote-viewer-disambiguation.md';

 Magic Leap Remote Render is a first-party tool, created by Magic Leap, designed to allow for rendering content onto a Magic Leap 2 device from a more-powerful, non-mobile Windows computer.